NateBraniff/NLoed/README.md

 ##### Use Pyenv
 This method is better if you are going to do a lot of work in Python and want to organize many versions and dependencies.
-See the pyenv Github for more details (https://github.com/pyenv/pyenv).
+See the [pyenv Github](https://github.com/pyenv/pyenv) for more details.

 * Make sure Homebrew is installed as above.
 * Run the following to install some needed dependencies;